Modal-based generalised quasilinear approximations for turbulent plane Couette flow: Results

 Figure \ref{fig:10} shows second-order statistics of the selected cases.
-Again we note that convergence is faster, and good levels of agreement are generally obtained at higher controllability thresholds (lower $\mathcal{T}$) with respect to standard GQL.
-This is confirmed by analysis of the error metric, figure \ref{fig:11}, which reveals that all four errors fall below the accuracy threshold for $\mathcal{T} \approx 100$.
+Again we note that convergence is faster, and good levels of agreement are generally obtained at higher controllability thresholds (higher $\mathcal{T}$) with respect to standard GQL.
+This is confirmed by analysis of the error metric, figure \ref{fig:11}, which reveals that all four errors fall below the accuracy threshold for $\mathcal{T} \approx 0.85$.
 The sparsity index associated with this model is $\mathcal{S}=2.54$, which is higher than that obtained in the standard GQL framework.
+This indicates that the driven-GQL framework offers a more accurate description of turbulence dynamics.
+In appendix \ref{secA1} we present results of driven-GQL ROMs at a higher Reynolds number, $Re=2000$.
+The trends are similar to those observed at $Re=1000$: convergence in wall-shear stress and second-order statistics is achieved with a similar, large number of linearised modes.
+We therefore expect significant degrees of linearisation/model reduction degrees of model to also be possible at higher Reynolds numbers.